 Appropriately Uses Anti-Psychotic Medication

 This tells you the percent of patients who were prescribed antipsychotic medications.
-Antipsychotic drugs are prescribed to residents for many medical conditions, such as cognitive disorders.
-Sadly, in limited cases, increased usage of these drugs may suggest a nursing home is using these drugs to subdue residents.
+Antipsychotic drugs are given to patients for a variety of medical conditions, such as cognitive disorders.
+Sadly, in some cases, high levels of antipsychotic drug use may suggest that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percentage of long-term care patients who were given antianxiety drugs.
-These drugs are generally prescribed to patients experiencing depression or anxiety.
+This tells you the percent of residents prescribed antianxiety drugs.
+These medications are used to treat patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term stay patients exhibiting symptoms of depression.
+This tells you the percentage of residents showing symptoms of depression.

 Appropriate Vaccine Usage